-The importer makes the electronic registration through an electronic form provided by ANVISA and filled with basic company's information.
+The importer makes the electronic registration through an electronic form provided by ANVISA and filled with basic company information.
 Upon this registration on the ANVISA Website, the importer or customs agent requests the Electronic Petition for Sanitary Inspection and Release on the site, and provides information about the imported merchandise, the quantity of imported merchandise and the bill of lading.

-When the electronic petition is complete, the Federal Collection Form (GRU) is generated for the payment by the interested party upon direct debit in a bank account, electronic means or at any bank branch.
+When the electronic petition is complete, the Federal Collection Form (GRU) is generated for the payment by the interested party via direct debit from a bank account, other electronic means, or at any bank branch.
 The amount of the fee varies according to the number of imported items and the size of the company.
-After the payment of this tax, the ANVISA inspector performs a physical checking of the product, collecting a sample for analysis.
+After the payment of this tax, the ANVISA inspector performs a physical inspection of the product, collecting a sample for analysis.
 According to RDC Resolution no 81 of May 05, 2008, only the products subject to the LI require this procedure.